-After a busy week of proclamations, the mere fact of the Los Angeles Philharmonic’s opening program might be deemed a time for relaxation, a return to business-as-usual.
+After a busy week of proclamations and promises, the mere fact of the Los Angeles Philharmonic’s opening program might be deemed a time for relaxation, a return to business-as-usual.
 It was anything but, however; the warhorses galloped across the Dorothy Chandler Pavilion’s stage like frisky colts, sending the orchestra’s 79th season off to a flying start.

 Aaron Copland’s flamboyant “El salon Mexico” began the program; four short tone poems by Jan Sibelius, illuminating episodes from the Finnish epic poem “Kalevala,” ended it: works highly dissimilar in sound, yet alike in their obsession with musical picture-painting.
 High-quality performances of Sibelius’ music might be taken as a given under the baton of the Finnish-born Esa-Pekka Salonen; actually, his musical outlooks — as suggested by his own music — may be closer to the peppery high jinks, the jangling in-your-face scoring of Copland’s delicious conceit.